NETWAYS/jenkins-training/Beispiel/05_git.md

-!SLIDE center
+!SLIDE smbullets noprint
-# On Git
+# About Git

-Git will be used in the course of this training, but it will not be explained in detail.
+* Git will be used in the course of this training, but it will not be explained in detail.
-If you are interested in learning more about Git: NETWAYS also offers Git training
+* If you are interested in learning more about Git: NETWAYS also offers Git training

 !SLIDE bullets noprint
 # Using The Local Git Server